-Curly Girl Method: When do you see results?
+Curly Girl Method: When will you see results?

-If you follow these steps and use the right products, you should see a change immediately after your first cgm routine, less frizzy hair for example.
+If you follow these steps and use the right products for your hair, you should see a change immediately after your first Curly Girl routine, less frizzy hair for example.
 And if you keep it up consistently, you should be able to see really good results after six weeks.

 However, you will have to persist and experiment with your products.
-It is also advisable to check your curl and hair type from time to time as this may change after you start using the curly girl method.
-Your hair needs can also change as a result.
+We also recommend you check your curl and hair type from time to time as this may change after you start using the Curly Girl Method.
+Your hair needs will change as a result of nourishing your hair.

-After a year you will see the real and complete consequences of applying the curly girl method in your hair routine: shiny, manageable, hydrated and frizz-free curls!
+After a year you will see the full results of applying the Curly Girl Method in your hair routine: shiny, manageable, hydrated and frizz-free curls!

-Unfortunately, you won’t notice a hallelujah experience right from the start.
-Your hair will have to get used to your new hair routine.
-How long it takes for your hair to get used to and what ‘challenges’ you encounter with your hair?
-That transition phase is different for everyone.
-To give you an idea of what you can – but not necessarily – expect, we have listed a number of problems.
+Unfortunately, not everyone will experience a hallelujah moment right from the start.
+Your hair may have to get used to your new hair routine.
+How long it takes for your hair to adapt and what challenges will you encounter with your hair?
+The transition phase is different for everyone.
+To give you an idea of what you can – but not necessarily – expect, we have listed a number of frequently occurring problems.

-At the beginning of the curly girl method, some people suffer more from fluff than before.
+At the beginning of the curly girl method, some people suffer more from frizzy hair than before.
 That is because your hair can finally breathe, and is no longer burdened by silicone and heat.
-Due to the co-washing, the moisturizing conditioners and silicone-free products, this should disappear in a few weeks.
+By sticking to co-washing, moisturizing treatments and silicone-free products, this should resolve itself in a few weeks.